knative/docs/install/getting-started-knative-app.md

 ## Configuring your deployment

-To deploy an app using Knative Serving, you need a configuration `.yaml` file that defines a Service.
+To deploy an app using Knative, you need a configuration `.yaml` file that defines a Service.
 For more information about the Service object, see the [Resource Types documentation](https://github.com/knative/serving/blob/master/docs/spec/overview.md#service).